Perfecting the Appeal:

 3. The Appellant’s Reply Brief

 A reply brief of the appellant must also conform with the same format.
+The purpose of the reply is to address the issues raised in the responding brief and not to repeat the main brief.

 About J. Douglas Barics

-J. Douglas Barics is an appeals lawyer located in Commack NY who regularly represents individuals in appeals.
+J. Douglas Barics is an appeals attorney located in Commack NY who regularly represents individuals in the First and Second Departments.
+If you have any questions about this article, please contact J. Douglas Barics

 Disclaimer: The article "Perfecting the Appeal - The Brief" is provided as a free educational service and does not constitute legal advice.
 For more information see the full disclaimer.